men9xuan/NewClock/README.md

 ## Known issue
 Occasionally the minute digits can flicker back to "01".
-As shown in the video demoattachement https://github.com/men9xuan/NewClock/blob/master/issue.mp4
+As shown in the video attachement https://github.com/men9xuan/NewClock/blob/master/issue.mp4